sait-lab/learn-git/git-branching.md

  1 file changed, 1 insertion(+)
 ```

-You’ll notice the phrase “fast-forward” in that merge.
-Because the commit `C4` pointed to by the branch `hotfix` you merged in was directly ahead of the commit `C2` you’re on, Git simply moves the pointer forward.
-To phrase that another way, when you try to merge one commit with a commit that can be reached by following the first commit’s history, Git simplifies things by moving the pointer forward because there is no divergent work to merge together — this is called a “fast-forward.”
+You'll notice the phrase "fast-forward" in that merge.
+Because the commit `C4` pointed to by the branch `hotfix` you merged in was directly ahead of the commit `C2` you're on, Git simply moves the pointer forward.
+To phrase that another way, when you try to merge one commit with a commit that can be reached by following the first commit's history, Git simplifies things by moving the pointer forward because there is no divergent work to merge together — this is called a "fast-forward."

 Your change is now in the snapshot of the commit pointed to by the `main` branch, and you can deploy the fix.